IBM/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_2-new-art.md

 Filter for your resource group (for example: rag-lab-00-service-rg) and **rag-common-services** under **Group (A)** to view all resources deployed by the DA.  <br>

-You may have resources with a starting name of MY-lab, these are the resources that are currently being created by the DA you deployed at the beginning of the lab.
+You may have resources with a starting name of my-lab, these are the resources that are currently being created by the DA you deployed at the beginning of the lab.

 ![alt text](<../images/2.2.10.png>)